 Street Names for Methadone

 Inside the body, methadone is primarily metabolized into an inactive metabolite called 2-Ethylidene-1,5-dimethyl-3,3-diphenyl pyrrolidine (EDDP) by the methadone-metabolizing enzymes P450 CYP 3A4, 2B6 or 2D6.
 Some people are genetically predisposed to be poor or non-metabolizers, but a certain percentage of the human population are what can be called rapid-metabolizers of methadone.

-Rapid metabolizers, regardless of their compliance to their methadone maintenance, will not show enough parent methadone in their urine specimen to constitute a positive drug screen.
-They will however show a detectable amount of its metabolite, EDDP.
-It is important to monitor these patients by establishing expected concentrations for metabolism of methadone to EDDP.
+Rapid metabolizers, regardless of their compliance with their methadone maintenance, will not show enough parent methadone in their urine specimen to constitute a positive drug screen.
+They will, however, show a detectable amount of its metabolite, EDDP.
+It is important to monitor these patients by establishing expected concentrations for the metabolism of methadone to EDDP.
 This is done by compiling urine excretion data from which proper medication (dosing) is established and toxicity is avoided.

 Testing for EDDP instead of the parent drug methadone also spares these patients from being suspected of diverting their prescribed medication and being denied further doses.

 Poor and Non-Metabolizers

 Poor or non-metabolizers are those who are deficient in their methadone-metabolizing enzymes P450 CYP 3A4, 2B6 or 2D6, and will therefore not form EDDP from methadone.
 This is seen in a sample that detected a level of methadone but not EDDP.